nickmmark/pulmonary-calculations/README.md

 ## Mechanical Power and Driving Pressure Calculator
 We can implement a simple web-based calculator that allows the user to select the ventilator mode (Volume Control or Pressure Control) and enter the requisite 4 or 5 ventilator parameters.
+For simplicity, I will combine MP and ∆P into one calculator.

 ## References